qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

  .. note:: This can lead to invalid geometries.

- .. note:: You must activate segment snapping for this tool works
+ .. note:: You must activate segment snapping for this tool to work

  The tool asks you to select a limit (a segment) with respect to which another segment will be extended or trimmed.
 Unlike the node tool, a check is performed to